 \begin{lemma} Pseudo-bilingual sampling is, in the limit, equivalent to {\sc Constrained Bilingual SGNS}.\end{lemma}

-While mapping-based and joint approaches seem very different at first sight, they can also be very similar -- and, in fact, sometimes equivalent.
-We give an example of this by proving two methods in the literature are equivalent under some hyper-parameter settings:
+While mapping-based and joint approaches seem very different at first sight, they can also be very similar---and, in fact, sometimes equivalent.
+We give an example of this by demonstrating that two methods in the literature are equivalent under some hyper-parameter settings:

 Consider the mapping approach in \citeauthor{Faruqui2015}~(2015) ({\em retro-fitting}) and {\sc Constrained Bilingual SGNS} \cite{Xiao2014}.
 Retro-fitting requires two pretrained monolingual embeddings.
 Let us assume these embeddings were induced using SGNS with a set of hyper-parameters $\mathcal{Y}$.
 Retro-fitting minimizes the weighted sum of the Euclidean distances between the seed words and their translation equivalents and their neighbors in the monolingual embeddings, with a parameter $\alpha$ that controls the strength of the regularizer.
 As this parameter goes to infinity, translation equivalents will be forced to have the same representation.
 As is the case in {\sc Constrained Bilingual SGNS}, all word pairs in the seed dictionary will be associated with the same vector representation.